nand-nor/shardbearer/docs/ARCHITECTURE.md

   the minimum size of any `order` must be 3.)

 #### System Bootstrapping, Elections, and Role Assignment

+During system bring up there is a bootstrapping period wherein system membership, `shard` group formation, and role election is performed.

 For this reason, on system bootstrap, the voting order (from the pool of all currently registered `radiants`) and establishment of memberships etc., is:
 1. Bootstrap members initiate a vote to elect `shard` controlling `herald`